aprove-developers/KoAT2-Releases/README.md

 The upper bound has to be non-negative for every model of the transition's guard.

 At the moment, we do not support recursion, i.e., we only support `Com_1`, which can also be omitted.

-## Run

-1. After compiling the testprogram "test" is run, it can be found in the subdirectory test.
-  *One* of the test *fails*, due to a wrong input format, which is a correct test for the given file.
-2. Run ./koat2 in main to get the help page of koat2 For further information run ./koat2 commandname --help The main command proceeding a full analysis is the "analyse" command.

 ## API
 You can find our [API](<https://aprove-developers.github.io/KoAT2-Releases/index.html>) on GitHub Pages.
 We are still improving the documentation.